YuqingY621/ir-fund-fact-sheet-generator/README.md

 - **PDF** for a distribution-ready fixed-layout fact sheet.
 - **PowerPoint (.pptx)** for a fully editable A4 portrait report.

-The PowerPoint intentionally mirrors the approved iShares-style layout.
-Page 1 uses the same asymmetric two-column structure, black section rules, compact key facts, selected risk characteristics and top holdings.
+The PowerPoint mirrors the same two-column information hierarchy used by the PDF.
+Page 1 contains the core fund description, performance content, key facts, selected risk characteristics and top holdings.
 Page 2 contains glossary, allocation and important-information sections.

 In the PowerPoint output, text boxes, section titles, separator lines, tables and charts are native PowerPoint objects.
 They can be moved, resized, recolored or rewritten after generation.
 The performance chart is a native editable chart rather than a flattened screenshot.
 The uploaded logo remains an image object that can be moved or resized.